microsoft/TypeScript-Node-Starter/README.md

 4. Choose the subscription you want this app to be billed to (don't worry, it will be free).
 5. Choose `Create New Web App`
 6. Enter a globally unique name -
-This will be part of the URL that azure generates so it has to be unique, but if you're planning on adding a custom domain later, it's not that important.
+This will be part of the URL that azure generates, so it has to be unique, but if you're planning on adding a custom domain later, it's not that important.
 I usually just add random numbers to the end of the app name, ie. typescript-node-starter-15121214.
 7. Choose a resource group -
 If you don't know what this is, just create a new one.
-If you have lots of cloud resources that should be logically grouped together (think an app service and a database that supports that app) then you would want to put them in the same resource group.
+If you have lots of cloud resources that should be logically grouped together (think an app service, and a database that supports that app) then you would want to put them in the same resource group.
 This can always be updated later though.
 If you create a new resource group, you'll also be prompted to pick a location for that group.
 Pick something geographically close to where your users are.